 Tooth colored composite resin material is placed your natural teeth to improve your smile.
 It is called "bonding" because the composite resin is chemically bonded to your natural tooth.
 This method typically does not remove a lot of existing tooth structure and usually does not require anesthesia.
 However, if the bonding is done on teeth that are decayed or fractured beyond the enamel, it will require local anesthesia.

 Cosmetic Bonding is best for teeth that are mildly chipped, broken, cracked, stained, or have small spaces between them.
 It is a relatively inexpensive way to make minor repairs and cosmetically improve a smile without major down-time and repeated appointments.
+If you are interested in whitening your teeth, it is recommended that you consider teeth bleaching prior to cosmetic bonding to get the best shade match.

 Cosmetic Bonding is not as strong as your natural teeth and are prone to chipping and stains, requiring frequent replacements.
 Those who clench their jaws (and refuse to wear a nightguard), poor oral hygiene, nail biters, ice chewers, and who like to use their teeth as tools should take careful consideration before choosing cosmetic bonding; or any other cosmetic procedure.